ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 In realizing potential code, There are always two parties to the process.
 The Developer or Developers producing the code and the Developer that's going to review/validate that code.
-Lets get started with the Developer's side.
+Let's get started with the Developer's side.

 The Developer's Responsibility